top of page

 · Results: There are high stakes involved in a trademark application.
 The registration fee (for an application for only one class of goods or services) is $275 or $325 (depending on the application format).
 Perhaps more important is the amount of time that it takes to secure trademark rights.
 The registration process (including application, potential persuasion, approval, publishing, and possible additional filings) typically takes the better part of a year; indeed, the initial review stage alone takes approximately five to six months.
 Experienced, skilled professionals can help to navigate the process so that it is done properly the first time; by helping to avoid a rejection of the application, a professional can help you to secure trademark rights as soon as possible.

-If you are interested in registering a trademark, we suggest that you consider our services.
 We offer experience and expertise at all stages of the process, from crafting an application for registration to litigation over trademark infringement.
 In litigation, the firm boasts a Supreme Court victory and offers discounted rates to parties who applied for their trademarks through our firm.
 We also have experience in obtaining international trademark registrations.
 We offer a fixed, affordable rate, for a United States trademark application.

 Our office is in Beverly Hills (in the Los Angeles area), California; and we take on diverse clients, from all over the world.
 Contact us to set up a consultation.